Ankylosing spondylitis

 Complications

-• Eye inflammation, called uveitis.
-One of the most common complications of ankylosing spondylitis, uveitis can cause rapid-onset eye pain, sensitivity to light and blurred vision.
-See your health care provider right away if you develop these symptoms.
+- Eye inflammation, called uveitis.
+Uveitis is one of the most common complications of ankylosing spondylitis.
+It can cause sudden eye pain, redness, light sensitivity and blurry vision.
+See your healthcare professional right away if you develop these symptoms.

 Diagnosis